-NASHVILLE, Tennessee — Three advocacy groups filed a class action lawsuit on Wednesday accusing the state of Tennessee of failing to provide certain services required by the federal health care law.
+NASHVILLE, Tennessee — A federal judge said Friday that he plans to rule as early as next week on a lawsuit accusing the state of failing to provide certain services required by the federal health care law.

-The lawsuit says the state isn't providing in-person assistance and is forcing applicants to apply for TennCare — the state's expanded Medicaid program — through the federal Health Insurance Marketplace website, which was not designed for that purpose.
+It accuses the state of not providing in-person assistance and forcing applicants to apply for TennCare — the state's expanded Medicaid program — through the federal Health Insurance Marketplace website, which the lawsuit says was not designed for that purpose.

 The lawsuit also accuses the state of failing to let people know within 45 days if they're eligible for Medicaid and doesn't provide a hearing if there's a delay in the eligibility decision.

-According to the CMS letter dated June 27, of seven critical success factors required of states, Tennessee has met only one — the ability to receive and process application files from the health insurance marketplace.
+According to the CMS letter dated June 27, Tennessee has met only one of seven critical success factors required of states: the ability to receive and process application files from the health insurance marketplace.